hyperledger-archives/fabric/docs/API/CoreAPI.md

     `node ./openchain.js`

 You will observe several responses on the console and the program will appear to hang for a few moments at the end.
 This is expected, as is it waiting for the invocation transaction to complete in order to then execute a query.
-You can take a look at the sample output of the program inside the 'openchain_test' file located inside Sample_1 directory.
+You can take a look at the sample output of the program inside the 'openchain_test' file located in the Sample_1 directory.

 ### [Marbles Demo Application](https://github.com/IBM-Blockchain/marbles)